 Sept 2008 – May 2009 Senior Academic Research Fellow and Honorary Consultant Paediatrician University of Oxford and Oxford Children’s Hospital

 Since 2011, I have led the International Molecular Genetic Study of Autism Consortium (IMGSAC).
 Data and family DNA are now housed in Newcastle.
 I lead IMGSACs role in the Autism Genome Project Consortium, a consortium of researchers from Europe and North America.
 The AGP aims to identify genetic casues of autism spectrum disorder, the relationship between genotype and ASD phenotype, and the clinical application of these findings.
+Together with colleagues, I have led the investigation of the Broader Autism Phenotype in relatives of people with autism from the IMGSAC families

 I work with a number of collaborators nationally and internationally on ASD genetic studies (including on the UK10K project)